Cirilcherian19/netflix-stock-prediction/README.md

 2:install the rquirements for the environment setup using:pip install -r requirements.txt
-3:finally run python application.py to run the complete code NOW open up your local host and port check whether it is working fine...
+3:finally run python application.py to run the complete code NOW open up your local host and port check whether it is working fine..